yzhong52/alias-gen/README.md

 # alias-gen

-Script for generating shortcut for opening repo from command line.
+The idea behind this script is that we have many git repos (dozens of them) working in an environment that embrace microservices.
+As a result, we have many folders under the workspace.
+It becomes time consuming simply switching from one git repo to another.
+This script is for generating a shortcut for opening repo from the command line.
+For example, if you have a repo called `Mumbai`, you can simply switch to that repo by typing `mumbai` in your terminal regardless where you are.

 Use it like this: